Home > Travel information > Baggage information > High-value, fragile and perishable items

 United Airlines will accept packages containing 5.5 pounds (2.5 kg) or less of dry ice as carry-on baggage or checked baggage.
 The container or package must be ventilated to permit the release of carbon dioxide gas.
 The container or package must be marked as containing dry ice and must show the net weight and the identity of the perishable item.
 Styrofoam coolers containing dry ice will not be accepted.

-For tickets purchased on or after March 9, 2011, a $100 USD* service charge applies to the transportation of dry ice as checked baggage on flights within or between the U.S. and Canada, and a $200 USD* service charge applies to the transportation of dry ice as checked baggage on flights to all other destinations.
+For tickets purchased between March 9, 2011, and September 3, 2014, a $100 USD* service charge applies to the transportation of dry ice as checked baggage on flights within or between the U.S., Canada, Puerto Rico and the U.S. Virgin Islands and a $200 USD* service charge applies to the transportation of dry ice as checked baggage on flights to all other destinations.

 All fees referenced here are for one direction of travel only, and apply only when checking in with United.